KM20197/SUS_SCM/README.md

 ## Included in this reviewed package

-- `src/`: placeholder plus a precise list of source files still to be copied from the execution environment/server.
+- `src/`: source files to the execution environment/server.
 - `scripts/`: runnable shells for the main experiment grid and targeted diagnostics/ablations.
 - `configs/`: example configuration stub.